noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 ### Set Up

+#### Without Docker
+Copy the file `src/main/resources/application.properties` to `src/main/resources/application-local.properties`.
+This file will be your environment variables file.
+Note: The environment variables in application.properties are in lower case, but in further set up instructions
+They are UPPER case. *Just leave them lower case*

+#### With Docker
+Copy the file `.env.example` to `.env`.
+This file will be your environment variables file.

 #### Create a Microsoft Sharepoint site

 Create a Sharepoint site collection with a Shared Document library.
 In the most cases you need to contact the Microsoft Administrator of your organization.
 Your created site then has a full URL.
 For example `https://your-organization.sharepoint.com/sites/your-site-id`

-So you can fill the environment variables file:
+Now you can fill the environment variables file:
 ```
 SHAREPOINT_HOST=your-organization.sharepoint.com
 SHAREPOINT_SITE_ID=your-site-id